Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Expression of Stokes matrices via the boundary values of solutions of isomonodromy equations

 In Section \ref{sec:iso}, we recall the isomonodromy equations of the meromorphic linear systems of differential equation \eqref{Stokeseq}.
-In Section \ref{asyisoeq}, we study the asymptotics of isomonodromy equations and give a proof of Theorem \ref{isomonopro}.
+In Section \ref{asyisoeq} and \ref{proof11}, we study the asymptotics of the solutions of the isomonodromy equation at a critial point, and then give a proof of Theorem \ref{isomonopro}.
 In Sections \ref{RHtorelRH} and \ref{exviaasy}, we prove an analytic branching rule of Stokes matrices with respect to the collapse of the components of the irregular parameter $u$.
 The branching rule enables us to express the Stokes matrices via the asymptotics of solutions of isomonodromy equation at an "infinite" point.
 Then in Section \ref{explicitnurel}, we prove our first main result, i.e, Theorem \ref{mainthm}, using the known global behavior of the solutions of confluent hypergeometric systems.
 In Sections \ref{diffPhi}-\ref{pf:introthm3}, we give a proof of Theorem \ref{introcor}.
 In Section \ref{leadterm}, we get the explicit leading order terms of $S_\pm(u,A)$ as $u$ approaches to the "infinite" point.
 In the end, Section \ref{dirreg} studies the analog of the results in Section \ref{asyisoeq}-\ref{leadterm} for a degenerate irregular parameter $u$.